-The previous day the Armory Chamber of the Museum-Preserve "Moscow Kremlin" provided the grand opening of the social exhibition "The World through the Eyes of a Rare Child".
+News from around the Globe The previous day the Armory Chamber of the Museum-Preserve "Moscow Kremlin" provided the grand opening of the social exhibition "The World through the Eyes of a Rare Child".
 The event was dedicated to the International Rare Disease Day.
 Supported by the Ministry of Culture of the Russian Federation, the event was organized by our Society.
 The exposition presented the photographic portraits by author and photographer Eugene Drobyshev of children diagnosed with HAE.
 The exhibition organizers decided to include nonprofessional photos by children diagnosed with HAE and their parents.
 These photos helped the visitors to see the everyday life of "rare" children.
 In addition, the exhibition presented the photos with views of European cities authored by Dasha Bezbozhnaya, a fourteen-year-old patient with HAE.
 Representatives of the Moscow Kremlin Museum, as well as parents and children, attended the opening ceremony - and all children were presented with memorable gifts.
 At the end of the ceremony, the participants enjoyed the permanent exhibition of the museum.
 At the exhibition, I took the opportunity to thank the leadership and the staff of the Russian Ministry of Culture and Moscow Kremlin Museums.
 At the same time, I noted that the primary purpose of the exhibition was to draw public attention to rare diseases and to show that people with rare diseases appreciate every moment of life despite the pain, showing the most precious quality and making the life worth living.
 In addition to these events, the Society regularly provides legal and psychological support to members of the organization, closely interacting with the medical community and medical authorities on all issues of HAE patient care.

 DENMARK, NORWAY & SWEDEN Leading HAE experts from Scandinavia will be speaking at the third HAE Scandinavia conference taking place in Oslo 8-10 November 2019.
-Among the speakers are: - Christian Jervelund from Copenhagen Economics - speaking on health and socioeconomic topics underlining the importance of access to the right treatment, - Dr Linn Landrø from Oslo University Hospital, Norway - speaking on how to prepare children for prophylactic treatment, - Dr Robert Brudevold from Ålesund Hospital, Norway - focusing on how the daily life of HAE patients has changed as still more have gained access to prophylactic treatment, - Dr Anette Bygum from Odense University Hospital, Danmark - among other topics on the role of the HAE patient i the society and the new possibilities arising, - The German HAE expert Markus Magerl from the university hospital Charité in Berlin - speaking on the exciting development within new HAE treatments, - HAE patient Nanna Maria Boysen from Danmark talking about the work of HAE youngsters globally in order to create a network crossing borders.
+Among the speakers are: - Christian Jervelund from Copenhagen Economics speaking on health and socioeconomic topics underlining the importance of access to the right treatment, - Dr Linn Landrø from Oslo University Hospital, Norway - speaking on how to prepare children for prophylactic treatment, - Dr Robert Brudevold from Ålesund Hospital, Norway focusing on how the daily life of HAE patients has changed as still more have gained access to prophylactic treatment, - Dr Anette Bygum from Odense University Hospital, Danmark - among other topics on the role of the HAE patient i the society and the new possibilities arising, - The German HAE expert Markus Magerl from the university hospital Charité in Berlin - speaking on the exciting development within new HAE treatments, - HAE patient Nanna Maria Boysen from Danmark talking about the work of HAE youngsters globally in order to create a network crossing borders.
 Furthermore, the Danish motivational speaker Mark Anthony will inspire the participants and Scandinavian nurses will provide advice and give a mini course in self-administration.
-34 Global Perspectives · April 2019 Global Perspectives · April 2019 35 News from around the Globe News from around the Globe News from around the Globe

-From President Helene Saam, HAE Switzerland:
+SWITZERLAND From President Helene Saam, HAE Switzerland:

-18 May 2019 the 20th meeting of patients in HAE Two HAE knowledgeable physicians have been added Switzerland will take place in Novotel in Bern.
+18 May 2019 the 20th meeting of patients in HAE Switzerland will take place in Novotel in Bern.
 The first part of the program includes: - "HAEi a global umbrella organization" HAEi Executive Vice President & Chief Operating Officer Henrik Balle Boysen, - "HAE from the doctor's point of view" Prof. Dr. med.
-Walter A. Wuillemin from HAE- Zentrum Luzern, Switzerland, - "Information from the HAE Switzerland management" - Helene Saam, Nicole Hodler, Fabienne Resenterra, and Greber Ernst.
+Walter A. Wuillemin from HAE- Zentrum Luzern, Switzerland, - "Information from the HAE Switzerland management" Helene Saam, Nicole Hodler, Fabienne Resenterra, and Greber Ernst.